Back to Continuing Education

 Proof of attendance can be a photocopy of your name badge, a photocopy of your registration form, or a photocopy of the cover of the program.
 Each one hour training session (as opposed to a luncheon) can be counted as 1 hour of CE.

 WHAT MAY GENERAL CONTINUING EDUCATION GRANTS BE USED FOR?

 Any continuing education opportunity other than SEKLS workshops and the Kansas Library Conference.
-Examples would be workshops offered by other regional library systems; conferences of KLA sections or roundtables, such as the Public Library Section conference, College and University Library Section conference; college courses; national conferences such as ALA, ARL, or PLA; or pre-conferences to the Kansas Library Conference.
+Examples would be workshops offered by other regional library systems; conferences of KLA sections or roundtables, such as the Public Library Section or College and University Library Section conference; college courses; national conferences such as ALA, ARSL, or PLA; or pre-conferences to the Kansas Library Conference.
 Continuing education opportunities not directly relating to libraries are eligible for CE grants if approved by the SEKLS System Consultant.
 Examples might be word processing courses, personnel management seminars, etc. Only one grant per library is given annually.

 WHO IS ELIGIBLE FOR GENERAL CONTINUING EDUCATION GRANTS?